Chandni-L5/Travel-Budget-Tool/README.md

 ## How does it work?
 Initially users input information about their budget and length of their trip.
 Next they are prompted to input a type of expense, the cost of the expense and to select which category it falls within.
 The pre-set categories include flights, accommodation, travel insurance, transfers, excursions and an open category named miscellaneous.

 Once all the required information has been entered it is repeated back to the user for clarity.
-In addition a running total of the expenses by Category is displayed.
+In addition a running total of the expenses by category is displayed.
 The user is then prompted to consider if they wish to add further expenses.
 If answered yes the questions loop back to the type, cost and category questions and if answered no the final results are displayed.

 The final results include the running total of expenses by category, the amount left from the budget after considering these expenses and also how much that would work out as remaining spend per day.
 Finally a message is displayed to the user dependant on the comparison between the calculated daily spend allowance against the amount initially inputted in the first set of questions.

+A summary of the results are printed to a [Google document](https://docs.google.com/document/d/1ev4aBGg3904TWkGkpIIZq0NqTvKKHihuFNdtoBOZ9Rk/edit?usp=sharing) so the user is able to keep a record of their results to refer back to if required.

 ## Features
 During the planning stages of my project, I utilized Lucidchart.com to brain storm and plan the algorithm which would be required to prepare for the flow of the programme.